-DP Event Bulletin ITEMS IMCA Safety Flash 03/11 April 2011 Crane motion reference unit (MRU) malfunctions after overheating IMCA Safety Flash 08/10 December 2010 Failure to calibrate MRU led to near-miss
+DP Event Bulletin ITEMS IMCA Safety Flash 03/11 April 2011 Crane motion reference unit (MRU) malfunctions after overheating IMCA Safety Flash 08/10 December 2010 Failure to calibrate MRU led to near miss

-CURRENT SENSOR (YEAR 5)
+CURRENT SENSOR

 There has been much confusion about and misunderstanding of the current estimate presented on the DP screen.
 The theoretical background of the DP current is based on the mathematical model of a vessel.
-A problem may arise because all model errors will be mapped into the DP current, i.e. wind sensor errors, thruster set-point/ feedback errors as well as the errors in the wind characteristics and wave forces.
+A problem may arise because all model errors will be mapped into the DP current, i.e. wind sensor errors, thruster set-point/ feedback errors, propeller inflow, thruster hull interaction, as well as the errors in the wind model characteristics and wave forces.

 it is not possible to obtain representative values for the current from any vessel-mounted sensor.
-Instead, current values are deduced or estimated.
-In effect, the current value shown on-screen is what forces remain when all known forces are accounted for.
-A continuous discrepancy between 'predicted position' within the mathematical model, and 'measured position' derived from the PRS indicates a current.
-The DPO must be aware that this 'current' value is only a deduced value and not a real measurement, and thus is subject to error.
+Instead, a current value is deduced or estimated.
+In effect, the current value shown on-screen is an estimated current that would produce the forces that remain when all known (estimated) forces (wind via the wind model and any tensions etc) are accounted for.
+The DPO must be aware that this 'current' value is only a deduced value and not a real current measurement, and thus is subject to error.